 I was once working on a BMW R80 for a friend and the threads on the backside of the cylinder head were damaged (as usual).
 We were having a hard time getting the exhaust nut to tighten down onto the cylinder head and finally we decided to just try it how it was.
 We started up the motorcycle and immediately there was loud popping coming from that side of the engine.
 The exhaust was escaping around that loose exhaust nut.

 The exhaust gases leaving the engine have a lot higher pressure than the ambient air around us, so if there is even the slightest hole between the cylinder head and the exhaust header then the fumes will escape and create quite a noise.

 The best way to fix this is to tighten down your exhaust headers.
-Some use nuts, some use bolts, and some use compression fittings.
-If a bolt has broken off then get help from a welder or machine shop to fix the broken bolt for you, but I would not recommend riding much with that problem because it’s only going to get worse.
+Some headers require nuts, some use bolts, and some use compression fittings.
+If a bolt has broken off then get help from a welder or machine shop to fix the broken bolt for you; I would not recommend riding much with that problem because it’s only going to get worse.

 Some motorcycles vibrate so much while they’re running that over time the exhaust nuts loosen.
 Check the exhaust header connection every few months as part of your preventative maintenance.

 Too Short Of Exhaust Pipes

 Really short exhaust pipes have a tendency to be troublesome, and most states have laws about how long your pipes have to be due to all of the popping and banging that they can cause.
 Short pipes, also known as a shorty, are usually 12 inches or less in length and are intended to give a motorcycle a cleaner look and a little louder exhaust.
 This is simply too short and will often cause backfiring.